rmcanany/SolidEdgeStorekeeper/Readme.md

 The parameters `Minimum thread engagement` and `Minimum extension` are design decisions and left up to you.  `Clamped thickness` and `Thread depth` are parameters of the model.
 Adding an easy way to get those is on the roadmap, but not currently implemented.

-Today, for `Clamped thickness`, the quickest way may be to use the Solid Edge `Measure` command.
+Today, for `Clamped thickness`, the quickest way may be to use the Solid Edge `Measure Distance` command.
 It is on the Inspect Tab > 3D Measure Group.

 <p align="center">
   <img src="media/measure_clamped_thickness.png">